Diabetes medication: Injectable incretin mimetics

-Incretins are insulin secretagogues.
+Incretins are also insulin secretagogues.
 The two main candidate molecules that fulfill criteria for being an incretin are glucagon-like peptide-1 (GLP-1) and gastric inhibitory peptide (glucose-dependent insulinotropic peptide, GIP).
 Both GLP-1 and GIP are rapidly inactivated by the enzyme dipeptidyl peptidase-4 (DPP-4).

 Injectable glucagon-like peptide analogs and agonists

 Glucagon-like peptide (GLP) agonists bind to a membrane GLP receptor.
 As a consequence, insulin release from the pancreatic beta cells is increased.
 Endogenous GLP has a half-life of only a few minutes, thus an analogue of GLP would not be practical.
 As of 2019, the AACE lists GLP-1 agonists, along with SGLT2 inhibitors, as the most preferred anti-diabetic agents after metformin.
 Liraglutide in particular may be considered first-line in diabetic patients with cardiovascular disease, as it has received FDA approval for reduction of risk of major adverse cardiovascular events in patients with type 2 diabetes.
 In a 2011 Cochrane review, GLP-1 agonists showed approximately a 1% reduction in HbA1c when compared to placebo.
 GLP-1 agonists also show improvement of beta-cell function, but this effect does not last after treatment is stopped.
-Due to shorter duration of studies, this review did not allow for long-term positiver or negative effects to be assessed.
+Due to shorter duration of studies, this review did not allow for long-term positive or negative effects to be assessed.